Monday, October 29, 2018

 of baggage.
 I’m falling into my fading “I’m

-right and you aren't” mentality (empathy being
+right and you aren

 the line that separates adulthood and child-

-hood — sadly, most seem never to
+hood — sadly, most seem never to make it

-to be driven attempts, done on regular bases,
+attempts, done on regular bases, at “being as” else.

-holds values quite independent from those
+Someone who, preferably, holds values quite independent

+I am.
 Just like you are.
 Just like Robert Culp is.